efabless/caravel_mpw-one/README.md

 This should merge the GDSes using magic and you'll end up with your version of `./gds/caravel.gds`.
 You should expect ~90 magic DRC violations with the current "development" state of caravel.

+## IMPORTANT:

+Please make sure to run `make compress` before commiting anything to your repository.
+Avoid having 2 versions of the gds/user_project_wrapper.gds or gds/caravel.gds one compressed and the other not compressed.

 ## Required Directory Structure

 - ./gds/ : includes all the gds files used or produced from the project.